 - A. Applicability.
-Public utility infrastructure, as defined in Article 8, may be established as an allowed use in any zone, subject to Subsections B through D below, provided that the routes and site locations of the proposed lines or facilities be submitted to the Department for a finding of consistency with the General Plan during the preliminary planning stages, prior to the adoption of the routes and site locations(s) and/or acquisition of right-of-way. - B. Allowed by Right.
+Public utility infrastructure, as defined in Article 8 (Glossary), may be established as an allowed use in any zone, subject to Subsections B through D (Allowed by Right; Administrative Permit Required; Conditional Use Permit Required, respectively) below, provided that the routes and site locations of the proposed lines or facilities be submitted to the Department for a finding of consistency with the General Plan during the preliminary planning stages, prior to the adoption of the routes and site locations(s) and/or acquisition of right-of-way. - B. Allowed by Right.
 Public utility infrastructure is allowed by right when said facilities do not exceed the height limit of the zone by more than 15 feet and do not create potential safety and health hazards to adjacent property owners, present or future. - C. Administrative Permit Required.
-Notwithstanding Subsection B, above, an Administrative Permit in compliance with Section 17.52.010 shall be required for the following: - 1.
-Overhead public utility infrastructure proposed to be constructed in the Airport Transportation Corridor (TCA) zone or Airport Safety (-AA) Combining Zone.
+Notwithstanding Subsection B (Allowed by Right) above, an Administrative Permit in compliance with Section 130.52.010 (Administrative Permit, Relief, or Waiver) shall be required for the following: - 1.
+Overhead public utility infrastructure proposed to be constructed in the Airport Transportation Corridor (TCA) zone or Airport Safety (-AA) Combining Zone (See Chapter 130.38: Airport Safety (-AA) District).
 Said permit shall be subject to the review and approval of the Airport Land Use Commission. - 2.
-Public utility infrastructure that exceeds the height limitations of the zone, as set forth in Subsection B, but is less than 150 feet in height or does not comply with setback standards. - D. Conditional Use Permit Required.
-A Conditional Use Permit in compliance with Section 17.52.020 shall be required for the following: - 1.
+Public utility infrastructure that exceeds the height limitations of the zone, as set forth in Subsection B (Allowed by Right) above, but is less than 150 feet in height or does not comply with setback standards. - D. Conditional Use Permit Required.
+A Conditional Use Permit in compliance with Section 130.52.020 (Conditional and Minor Use Permits) shall be required for the following: - 1.
 Where the construction of the public utility infrastructure creates a potential safety or health hazard to adjacent property owners, present or future, as determined by the Director. - 2.
 Where the construction of the public utility infrastructure exceeds 150 feet in height.

-17.40.260 Ranch Marketing
+130.40.260 Ranch Marketing